kshittijagrawal/Comparator/README.md

 # Comparator
 Comparator is a *web scraping tool* that scrapes the details of any product that a person desires to search for, or perhaps buy, and renders the results fetched.
-The details and then displayed in form of tables where one can easily compare the related **buy price**, **ratings** and even the **number of results** fetched.
+The details are then displayed in form of tables where one can easily compare the related **buy price**, **ratings** and even the **number of results** fetched.

 This tool could come in handy as you don't have to visit each of these 2 E-Commerce platforms, namely **Flipkart** and **Amazon**, for getting the details of a desired product.
 So yeah, it saves time. :)